 Tumor Microenvironment & Metastasis

-The Tumor Microenvironment and Metastasis (TMM) Program, a developing program, arose as a consequence of existing collaborations established in a working group among interactive investigators studying solid tumors and metastatic processes.
+The Tumor Microenvironment and Metastasis (TMM) Program arose as a consequence of existing collaborations established in a working group among interactive investigators studying solid tumors and metastatic processes.
 The scientific goals of the TMM program are to advance our basic understanding of the role of cancer cell stromal interactions in cancer initiation, progression and metastasis; to evaluate the functions of the metastatic niche; and translate discoveries of the pathobiology of solid tumors, the tumor microenvironment, and the metastatic niche into new cancer targets and novel therapies.

 Scientific goal: The scientific goals of the program are advanced by focused work in two themes: